Luxury Himalayan Retreats in India

 Sankri — Boutique Forest Retreats

 Sankri sits in the upper Tons Valley near the Govind Wildlife Sanctuary — dense pine and oak forests, glacial river sound, and genuine wilderness at the doorstep.
-The luxury positioning here is different from Munsiyari.
+The luxury feel here is different from Munsiyari.
 Where Munsiyari offers alpine grandeur, Sankri offers forest intimacy.

 Premium retreat stays in Sankri feature boutique accommodation in traditional Himalayan-style structures — stone and wood, heated rooms, locally crafted interiors.
 Practice spaces sit within earshot of the river.
 Forest walks move through trails that feel untouched.
 The participant ratio is kept under eight, and the surrounding wilderness ensures that the retreat container extends well beyond the property boundary.